ViacomInc/URLSessionDecodable/README.md

 # URLSessionDecodable

-A swift package for adding a decoding functionality to `URLSession`.
+A swift package for adding decoding functionality to `URLSession`.
 It is a very small but handful library, that solves the common pattern of deserialization of a response, and fallback on another message format in case of an HTTP error.

 We have been using it in some form over the years at former Viacom, now [ViacomCBS](https://www.viacomcbs.com/).
 Since Swift Package Manager support in Xcode 11.0, we use it on production in several projects.